gcolon75/cse15l-lab-reports/labreport4.md

 ## Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!) (fully typed out)

 ![Image](4.1.9.JPG)
+was having issues for a long time and this would not work, tried to fix this for feedback.